VIRGINIA MARINE RESOURCES COMMISSION

-A. The minimum size of scup harvested by commercial fishing gear shall be nine inches in total length.
+A. The minimum size limit of scup harvested by commercial fishing gear shall be nine inches in total length.

-B. The minimum size of scup harvested by recreational fishing gear including, hook and line, rod and reel, spear, and gig shall be eight inches in total length.
+B. The minimum size limit of scup harvested by recreational fishing gear including, hook and line, rod and reel, spear, and gig shall be eight inches in total length.

 D. It shall be unlawful for any person to sell, trade, barter, or offer to sell, trade or barter any scup less than nine inches in total length.